Lawn mower: Other notable types

+Hover mowers

 Hover mowers are powered rotary push lawn mowers that use an impeller above the spinning blades to drive air downward, thereby creating an air cushion that lifts the mower above the ground.
 The operator can then easily move the mower as it floats over the grass.
 Hover mowers are necessarily light in order to achieve the air cushion and typically have plastic bodies with an electric motor.
 The most significant disadvantage, however, is the cumbersome usability in rough terrain or on the edges of lawns, as the lifting air-cushion is destroyed by wide gaps between the chassis and the ground.
 Hover mowers are built to operate on steep slopes, waterfronts, and high-weeded areas, so they are often used by golf course greenskeepers and commercial landscapers.
 Grass collection is often available, but can be poor in some models.
 The quality of cut can be inferior if the grass is pushed away from the blade by the cushion of air.